Valuable Information on Preventing Pressure Ulcers

 According to information by the Minnesota Hospital Association

 Preventing Pressure Ulcers – Patients in the hospital are at risk of developing pressure ulcers, or bedsores, if their skin is exposed to long periods of unrelieved pressure.
-And, pressure ulcers are typically the most reported adverse health event.
+Pressure ulcers are typically the most reported adverse health event.
 According to the Agency for Healthcare Research and Quality, each year more than 2.5 million people in the U.S. develop pressure ulcers.
 The injuries to the skin and underlying tissue are painful and increase risk for infection or other complications.

 In addition to patients who cannot change position, the following circumstances increase the risk of a patient developing a pressure ulcer: